influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/creating-connections.md

 ## Managing Kapacitor connections using .kap files

-Chronograf stores Kapacitor connection details `.kap` files that can also be created manually.
+Manually create `.kap` files to store Kapacitor connection details.
 `.kap` files are simple JSON files that contain key-value paired connection details.
 The location of `.kap` files is defined by the `--resources-path` command line option, which is, by default, the same as the [`--canned-path`](/chronograf/v1.7/administration/config-options/#canned-path-c).
 A `.kap` files contains the details for a single InfluxDB connection.